I wanted to put together a list of help for that struggling mechanic out there

 In my shop, we didn’t have to wear them all day, which was nice.
 Always have them on when you need them, and you know when you need them.
 Anytime you are working under a vehicle or with solvents grinding and other things.
 Be smart.

 8. Go get a cup of coffee and come back

 I admit this used to go smoke a cigarette and come back, but those days are gone.
 Smoking is bad, people.
 Just quit it already. 🚭 So, when you’ve been looking for an air leak for 5 hours and still everything you have looked at has no bubbles, just stop.

 Go do something else.
 When you give your brain a rest, it is proven that it continues to work on the problem while you do other things.
 Sometimes you just need to focus on something else for a while, and when you return, the problem will become clear.

 9. Follow the instructions

-Today’s diagnostic tools are so much better than it used to be.
+Today’s diagnostic tools are so much better than they used to be.
 They offer a lot of help when it comes to trouble codes and repair steps.
-Your shop should also have the repair manual for all your vehicles.
+Your shop should also have a repair manual for all your vehicles.
 Open those pages.
 Follow the instructions.

 A lot of times, the guy that becomes the diesel tech is the skip the instructions guy.
 This is not good 😆.
 We need to go step by step and follow the manufactures specs.
 Not all the time but, for sure when you are working on engine internals.